 $309,231,694

-Based on the book of the same name by Michael Lewis, the story follows the journey of a homeless African-American teenager, Michael, who gets adopted by a Caucasian family.
+Inspired by Michael Lewis's book, the film tells the uplifting story of Michael, a homeless African-American teenager, who is taken in by a compassionate Caucasian family.

-The family supports him in his various endeavours and not only helps him overcome his learning difficulties but also attain the height of success in American football.
+The family not only helps Michael overcome his academic challenges but also guides him toward remarkable success in American football.

 BiographyDramaHistory